 xiii.
-During nighttime hours, staff shall actively participate in the individual care of a resident and/or assisting a resident in the care of her child.
+During nighttime hours, staff shall participate in the individual care of a resident and/or assisting a resident in the care of her child.

 (a).
-In bedrooms where a child resides with their parent, an auditory device shall be required to enable staff to provide assistance to the resident in the care of her child.
-The monitor shall have an on/off feature which is controlled by the resident.
+In bedrooms where a child of a resident resides with their parent, an auditory device shall be required to enable staff to provide assistance to the resident in the care of her child.
+The monitor shall have an on/off feature which is controlled by the resident, or the devise shall be placed in the resident's room during nighttime hours and removed in the morning allowing the resident privacy.

 xiv.
-Children shall be directly supervised

-by staff on the playground, in vehicles, and while away from the facility; unless the child is accompanied by their own parent.
+Children of residents shall be directly supervised by staff on the playground, in vehicles, and while away from the facility; unless the child is accompanied by their own parent.

 xv.
-Staff shall actively supervise

-residents and/or children engaged in water activities and shall be able to see all parts of the swimming pool, including the bottom.
+Staff shall actively and directly supervise residents and/or children of residents engaged in water activities and shall be able to see all parts of the swimming pool, including the bottom.

 - 10. Reasonable and Prudent Parent Standard - a.
 The provider shall designate in writing at least one on-site staff person as the authorized representative to apply the reasonable and prudent parent standard to decisions involving the participation of a child of a resident who is in foster care or a resident who is in foster care and placed in the facility in age or developmentally appropriate activities.
 The staff person(s) designated as the authorized representative shall be at the licensed location at all times during the facility's hours of operation.
-Licensing shall be notified in writing within five calendar days if there is a change to one of the designated representatives. - b.
+The Licensing Section shall be notified in writing within five calendar days if there is a change to one of the designated representatives.

+- b.
 The authorized representative shall utilize the reasonable and prudent parent standard when making any decision involving the participation of a child of a resident who is in foster care or a resident who is in foster care and placed in the facility in age or developmentally appropriate activities. - c.
-The authorized representative shall receive training or training materials shall be provided on the use of the reasonable and prudent parent standard.
+The authorized representative shall receive training or training materials shall be provided on the use of the reasonable and prudent parent standard within one week of hire and prior to having responsibility for residents or children of residents and updated annually.
 Documentation of the reasonable and prudent parent training shall be maintained.
-The reasonable and prudent parent training or training materials, as developed or approved by DCFS, shall include, but is not limited to the following topic areas: - i. age or developmentally appropriate activities or items; - ii. reasonable and prudent parent standard;

-iii. role of the provider and of DCFS; andiv. allowing for normalcy for the resident or child while respecting the parent's residual rights.

-B. Record Keeping
+The reasonable and prudent parent training or training materials, as developed or approved by DCFS, shall include, but is not limited to the following topic areas: - i. age or developmentally_appropriate activities or items; - ii. reasonable and prudent parent standard;iii. role of the provider and of DCFS; and - iv. allowing for normalcy for the resident or child of a resident while respecting the parent's residual rights. - B. Record Keeping